Let’s write the code

 // velocity control loop function

-// setting the target velocity or 2rad/s
+// setting the target velocity to 2rad/s

 motor.move(2);